HarryLovesCode/Vulkan-API-Book/README.md

 ## Reading the Book

 You can find the latest stable version [on the Github releases page](https://github.com/HarryLovesCode/Vulkan-API-Book/releases).
 Otherwise, you can read it on [Gitbook](https://harrylovescode.gitbooks.io/vulkan-api/content/).
-If you'd like to build it yourself, you will need `pandoc`, `xetex` (for Linux), and `latex-extras` installed.
+If you'd like to build it yourself, you will need `pandoc`, `xetex`, Roboto Fonts, Fira Mono fonts, Fira Sans fonts, and `latex-extras` installed.

 ## Building Code on Linux